reduce injection part weight

 Use Ribbing and Core Out

 Introducing ribs or coring out sections of the part can significantly reduce weight while maintaining structural integrity.
 Ribs provide additional strength without adding excessive material, and coring out non-essential sections reduces overall part volume.
-Careful analysis and simulation can ensure that ribbing and coring do not compromise part performance.
+Read our previous blog how to design ribs for injection molding part?

 Utilize Hollow or Thin-Walled Structures